En-8/game-board/README.md

 Thanks to BoardGameGeek.com for providing an API to access their data.

-This project is build using the CodeIgniter framework.
+This project is built using the CodeIgniter framework.